Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 The final step is to determine $\phi$ exactly as a representation of $W_{F}$, but this can be done by the same argument as in \cite{Adr16} using the $\gamma$-factors, which is explained above.
-One subtle point here is that we have to look at the $\gamma$-factor of $\pi^{\SO_{N}}$ twisted by any tamely ramified character of $F^{\times}$ although only the quadratic case is treated in \cite{AK21}.
-The computation of the twisted $\gamma$-factor in the general case is given in this paper (Section \ref{sec:AK}).
+The idea is to determine $\phi_0$ using a converse theorem which includes the family of $\gamma$-factors $\gamma(s,\phi_0\times\chi,\psi)$, where $\chi$ is a tame character of $F^{\times}$.
+A priori, this family is too small and one must consider twists by arbitrary characters as well as by representations of $\GL_k$, $k>1$.
+But at this point $\phi_0$ will correspond to a simple supercuspidal representation, and it turns out that for such representations tame twists are enough, see Section \ref{Main Theorem}.
+In turn we have to look at the $\gamma$-factor of $\pi^{\SO_{N}}$ twisted by any tamely ramified character of $F^{\times}$.
+We remark that in \cite{AK21}, we only considered twists by quadratic characters (and in particular, by the trivial character).
+The reason is twofold: First, if $\gamma(s, \pi^{\SO_{N}}\times\chi,\psi)$ is not holomorphic at $s=1$, then $\chi$ is quadratic ($\chi^2 = 1)$, which is why quadratic twists were effective in finding the one-dimensional summands of $\phi$, and second, the computation for $\chi=\mathbbm{1}$ together with the central character condition on the local Langlands correspondence for general linear groups, specified $\phi_0$ up to its restriction to the wild inertia subgroup.
+The computation for all tame characters $\chi$, which is more subtle, is given in this paper, see Corollary~\ref{corollary:gamma for tamely ramified} and Theorem~\ref{thm:AK}.

-We would like to now mention other works that have dealt with the local Langlands correspondence for simple supercuspidal (more generally, epipelagic supercuspidal) representations of general groups from an independent direction of Arthur's theory.
+We would like to mention other works that have dealt with the local Langlands correspondence for simple supercuspidal (more generally, epipelagic supercuspidal) representations of general reductive groups.
 In \cite{Kal13-wild,Kal15}, Kaletha has constructed a correspondence for epipelagic supercuspidal representations when $p$ does not divide the order of the Weyl group.
 Moreover, by assuming a further condition on $p$, he also proved the stability property for simple supercuspidal representations.
 For large $p$, this tells us the size of any $L$-packet consisting of simple supercuspidal representations.
+We also mention the work of Tam \cite{Tam23}, which is valid for all $p>2$, and treats epipelagic representations by a method similar to \cite{BHS18}.